1492: Conquest of Paradise (album): Lyrics

-Three tracks of this album contain lyrics.
-In "Monastery of La Rabida" and "Deliverance", the choir sings Latin hymns ("De Profundis" and "Dies Irae, respectively").
-In "Conquest of Paradise" Vangelis used a pseudo-Latin invented language.
+In "Monastery of La Rabida" and "Deliverance", the choir sings latin hymns ("De Profundis" and "Dies Irae, respectively").
+In "Conquest of Paradise" and "Light and Shadow" Vangelis used a pseudo-Latin invented language.

 Revival and popular culture

 Both the album and the EP had poor sales upon their release in 1992, but success came three years later, in 1995, for disparate reasons: In Germany, local boxer Henry Maske used the album-track "Conquest of Paradise" as his introduction theme during boxing bouts.
 When he became the IBF world title holder in the light heavyweight category, the piece received wide coverage and a single was hastily released.

-In Portugal, the local Socialist Party also used "Conquest of Paradise" as its theme for the general election campaign (they won).
 The song has also been used as a theme for the Crusaders, a Super Rugby team based in Christchurch, New Zealand, for English rugby league team the Wigan Warriors, for the 2011 Cricket World Cup, and for the 2010 and 2014 cricket World Twenty20 championships.
-In 1997, Bollywood movie Koyla as this song as theme song the film.
+In 1997, it was used as the theme for the Bollywood movie Koyla.